 This is a shame because Mailfence has extensive documentation covering every aspect of the service.
 This documentation just happens to be through a link in the footer of the website, not laid out as a tutorial when you first log in.

 Mailfence is an OpenPGP email service, providing end-to-end encryption between two users who’ve shared their public keys.
 This form of asymmetric encryption is standard for most secure email providers.
 It’s relatively easy to use, reliable and — above all else — secure.
 Plus, OpenPGP is open source, which is always a good thing.

 That’s the baseline for email security.
 Mailfence goes a bit further.
 At rest, your email is encrypted using a private key.
 However, you can manage multiple key pairs using Mailfence’s integrated keystore.
 That allows you to import existing keys if you’re coming from another application or manage multiple pairs if you have a need to do so.

-For encryption, you can use RSA or ECC, which is encrypted using a password that Mailfence has zero knowledge of.
+For encryption, you can use RSA or ECC, which is encrypted using a password that Mailfence has zero knowledge of (if you’re looking for similar platforms, check out our review on the best cloud services with zero knowledge).
 If you’re sending an email to someone who doesn’t know how to use a key pair, you can send a password-protected message no matter what provider they’re using.

 In short, instead of asymmetric encryption, these messages use symmetric encryption, where a single shared key — in this case, a password — is shared between the users.